Apprenticeships and jobs

 The official school leaving date is the last Friday in June for Year 11s.
 You should not start a full-time job with training or an apprenticeship before this date.

 Apprenticeships are jobs with training, which use a mix of on and off-the-job training that lead to qualifications at level 2 or 3.
+You can also do a higher or degree apprenticeship after further study at school or college.

 Skill areas include: hairdressing, business administration, accountancy, IT, sport and leisure, hospitality, motor vehicle work, construction and retailing.
 Many employers set entry or selection tests or ask for specific GCSE qualifications.